 The positions of the clipping planes are changed with the Near Clip and Far Clip controls.
 It is not possible for the near clip to be farther away than the far clip.
-When using stereo, the near clip should be decreased, or even set to zero.
+When using stereo, it may be useful to set the near clip plane much lower than the default value, or even set to zero.
+This makes the geometry "pop out of the screen" a bit more, and can be used for greater dramatic effect.